-$Department\ of\ Computer\ Science,\ Middlesex\ University\ London,\ UK\ E-mail:\ f.raimondi@mdx.ac.uk$
+Department of Computer Science, Middlesex University London, UK E-mail: f.raimondi@mdx.ac.uk

-- Thanks to the expressiveness of their logic, proof assistants are versatile frameworks for system specification. - 2.
-Thanks to their increasingly powerful automation, they can be used to discharge sufficiently simple "component" goals fully automatically. - 3.
+- Thanks to their increasingly powerful automation, they can be used to discharge sufficiently simple "component" goals fully automatically. - 3.
 Thanks to the code extraction facilities, they establish themselves as frameworks where "real programming," and not only abstract specification, can be pursued.

-Our proof assistant of choice, Isabelle/HOL [45, 46], offers a good blend of these qualities:
+Our proof assistant of choice, Isabelle/HOL [49, 50], offers a good blend of these qualities:

-- 1. It is based on a quite expressive logic, sufficient for most system specification purposes-polymorphic classic higher-order logic-and offers advanced specification and structuring mechanisms (parametric reasoning blocks [34], a structured proof language [51], inductive and coinductive datatypes [15], and Haskell-style type classes [31]). - 2.
-It has good internal automation, as well as a possibility to capitalize state of the art fully automatic proving technology via the Sledgehammer highway [48]. - 3.
-Its automatic code generator [29,30] effectively organizes this prover into a front end for certified programming in efficient functional languages such as Haskell, ML or Scala.
+- 1. It is based on a quite expressive logic, sufficient for most system specification purposes-polymorphic classic higher-order logic-and offers advanced specification and structuring mechanisms (parametric reasoning blocks [37], a structured proof language [55], inductive and coinductive datatypes [16], and Haskell-style type classes [33]). - 2.
+It has good internal automation, as well as a possibility to capitalize state of the art fully automatic proving technology via the Sledgehammer highway [52]. - 3.
+Its automatic code generator [31,32] effectively organizes this prover into a front end for certified programming in efficient functional languages such as Haskell, ML or Scala.